BigSoftVideo/DOTE/install.md

 ### Updating to a new release

-_DOTE_ will remind you if there is a new release available online.
+When you rung _DOTE_, it will remind you if there is a new release available online.
+It is up to you to manually download the new release and install it.

 To update _DOTE_ on both operating systems, just close _DOTE_, download the update and follow the same procedure above.
 _DOTE_ will be updated and restart automatically.